 This software is installed on Public Internet computer 4.
 Contact a librarian for more information.

-Public Computer users can send prints to the printer/copier.
-Black and white copies cost $.10 per page.
-Color copies cost $.50 per page.
+Public computer users can send prints to the printer/copier will be retrieved by staff.
+Black and white printouts cost $.10 per page.
+Color printouts cost $.50 per page.

 Outgoing faxes cost $1 for the first page and $.50 for each additional page.
 Faxes sent to the library cost $.50/page – please call us at 518-765-2791 to let us know you are having material sent so we can watch for it and put it aside for you to pick up.
 The library fax number is 518-765-3007.